uom-resquant/modelling_book/docs/08_logistic_regression.md

 ## 0.6710889 0.8273773
 ```

-It is important to understand that with this type of models we usually generate two types of predictions.
-One the one hand, we are producing a continuous valued prediction in the form of a probability but we can also generate a predicted class for each case.
+It is important to understand that with this type of model, we usually generate two types of predictions.
+On the one hand, we are producing a continuous valued prediction in the form of a probability, but we can also generate a predicted class for each case.
 In many applied settings, the latter will be relevant.
 A discrete category prediction may be required in order to make a decision.
-Imagine of a probation officer evaluating the future risk of a client.
+Imagine a probation officer evaluating the future risk of a client.
 She/He would want to know whether the case is high risk or not.

 ## Interactions